CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 You can use the ESLint extension for VSCode which you can [download here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 We have created a sample ESLint configuration to help you get started.
-You can download it [here](.eslintrc).
+You can download it [here](/eslintrc).
+The file should be renamed to `.eslintrc`.

 ```javascript
 {